Threat Prioritization & Risk Scoring

 |---|---|---|---|

 Technical severity must be contextualized against business operations.
-Implement a weighted scoring formula that normalizes exploit complexity, privilege requirements, and data sensitivity tiers.
+The weighted formula below normalizes exploit complexity, privilege requirements, and data sensitivity into a single 0–100 score:

 # composite_risk_calculator.py